control and macros

 (require (lib "control.ss")) (define-syntax define/y (syntax-rules () [(_ yield-name (name arg ...) body ...) (define (name arg ...) (define (yield-name x) (control resume-here (set! name (lambda () (prompt (resume-here 'dummy)))) x)) (prompt body ...))])) (define/y yield (step) (yield 1) (yield 2) (yield 3) 'finished) (equal? '(1 2 3) (list (step) (step) (step)))

-.
-The definition of define/y
+yield.
+The definition of define/y shows how to

-mark the return point with prompt
+mark the return point with prompt and how to switch to this

-so that your generator can resume the
+point with control so that your generator can resume the

 traversal at the place where it was interrupted.